tejalsakore/python/lecture-6/lecture-6.md

 ```
 2. Multiline Comment ("""   """)

-In Python Triple double quote (""") and single quote (''') are used for Multi-line commenting.Multi-line comment is useful when we need to comment on many lines.
+In Python Triple double quote (""") and triple single quote (''') are used for Multi-line commenting.Multi-line comment is useful when we need to comment on many lines.
 ```python
 """
 This is a comment